What Does a Hard Start Kit Do for My AC?

 Learn what a hard start kit does, the warning signs of a hard-starting AC compressor, and when this small fix helps an older unit survive Oklahoma summers.

-When the July heat settles over central Oklahoma and your air conditioner is cycling on and off all day, the hardest moment for the whole system is the split second the compressor tries to start.
-If yours is groaning, humming, or briefly dimming the lights before it kicks in, you may have heard a technician mention a hard start kit.
-It is a small, inexpensive component that can make a real difference for an aging AC — but it is important to understand what it actually does and, just as important, what it cannot fix.
+A hard start kit gives your air conditioner’s compressor an extra burst of starting power, easing the hardest moment in every cooling cycle: the split second the compressor tries to turn over.
+If your AC is groaning, humming, or briefly dimming the lights before it kicks in during the central Oklahoma summer, this small, inexpensive component can make a real difference for an aging unit — but it is important to understand what it actually does and, just as important, what it cannot fix.

 What a Hard Start Kit Actually Is